yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 Late-generation ISA cards support a feature (now retroactively) called [Legacy Plug-and-Play (PnP)](https://en.wikipedia.org/wiki/Legacy_Plug_and_Play) to automatically assign system resources to it.
 Before Legacy PnP, resources like addresses and interrupts have to manually configured on each card via jumper settings.

-This SB16 is one such late-generation card and Creative supplied it's own tool called Creative PnP Configuration Manager that is still [available on their website](https://support.creative.com/Products/ProductDetails.aspx?prodID=1842&prodName=Sound%20Blaster%2016).
+This SB16 is one such late-generation card and Creative supplied its own tool called Creative PnP Configuration Manager (CTCM) that is still [available on their website](https://support.creative.com/Products/ProductDetails.aspx?prodID=1842&prodName=Sound%20Blaster%2016).

 {{< imgdisplay src="images/486-unisound.jpg" width="500" >}}